chirag-agrawal24/stock_market_analysis/readme.md

 ---

 We’re excited to have you contribute!
-To get started, fork the repository and submit a pull request.
+To get started, fork repository and submit a pull request.
 Feel free to make changes or suggest enhancements to improve the tool. 🚀